-APC Group, Inc. (the "Parent Company" or APC) and subsidiaries (collectively referred to as the "Company") were all incorporated in the Philippines and are registered with the Philippine Securities and Exchange Commission (SEC).
-The Parent Company was incorporated in the Philippines on October 15, 1993 and was originally organized to engage in the oil and gas exploration and development in the Philippines.
+APC Group, Inc. (the Parent Company or APC) and subsidiaries (the Group) were incorporated in the Philippines and are registered with the Philippine Securities and Exchange Commission (SEC).
+The Parent Company was incorporated on October 15, 1993 and was originally organized to engage in the oil and gas exploration and development.

 On April 30, 1997, the Philippine SEC approved the change in the primary purpose of the Parent Company to that of a holding company.
-The Parent Company's shares of stock are publicly traded in the Philippine Stock Exchange, Inc (PSE).
+The Parent Company's shares of stock are publicly traded in the Philippine Stock Exchange (PSE).